AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 3. MYOB and Xero Integration Depth

-A shallow integration pushes a header-level bill into the accounting system with a total amount and a supplier name.
-A deep integration publishes line-level data with account codes, GST treatments, cost centres, job codes, and tracking categories correctly assigned - ready for review without further manual work.
-For MYOB specifically, confirm that the integration handles the jobs and categories structure used in MYOB AccountRight, not just a flat bill import.
+Most AP platforms claim to integrate with Xero and MYOB.
+The useful question is what that integration actually covers.
+A shallow integration pushes a header-level bill into the accounting system - total amount, supplier name, done.
+A deep integration publishes line-level data with account codes, GST treatments, cost centres, and job codes correctly assigned, ready for review without further manual work.

 4. Peppol eInvoicing Readiness